connerdekok/New_York_Weather/README.md

 charts.
 First a bar chart showing the average precipitation for each year of the month selected, and then a box and whisker chart also showing the average precipitation throughout the years.
-Then there's a line chart that shows the daily maximum dry bulb temperature for each day for every year for the month selected, and lastly there is a another line chart that shows the average maximum, miniumum, and average dry bulb temperature for each year of the month selected.
+Then there's a line chart that shows the daily maximum dry bulb temperature for each day for every year for the month selected, and lastly there is a another line chart that shows the average maximum, minimum, and average dry bulb temperature for each year of the month selected.

   The library not taught in class is a bootstraps library called Scrollspy where the website will